dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 declaration is treated as a class, enum, respectively extension type declaration without a declaring header constructor which is obtained as described in the following.
-This determines the dynamic semantics of a declaring header constructor, and simiarly for a declaring body constructor.
+This determines the dynamic semantics of a declaring header constructor, and similarly for a declaring body constructor.

 A compile-time error occurs if the body of _D_ contains a non-redirecting